Carollita/java-course-dev-dojo/src/academy/devdojo/javacoursedevdojo/introduction/IntroductionAnotations.md

 **JRE (Java Runtime Environment)** = The JRE is just for executing.

 We will compile the `.java` source file and turn it into a `.class` file.
 This `.class` we call byteCode that will be executed by the JVM.
 The JVM will interpret and worry about working with the OS.

+### Packages
+The package structure is a directory structure.
+Packages serve to organize and group project classes that have things in common.

+The convention for naming packages is:
+> your inverted website domain -> project name -> what you want to have in your package.

+**For example:**
+`academy.devdojo.javacoursedevdojo.introduction`

+<sub>academy.devdojo = your inverted website domain
+javacoursedevdojo = project name introduction =  what you want to have in your package</sub>

+### Comments
+> Multiple lines
+/**/

+> Inline
+//

+> Javadoc
+/* * /*

+> Vs Code Shortcut
+Ctrl + ;